Design and Technology/Biology KS3: The science behind fat

 He uses an experiment to show how much of both types of fat are contained with one portion of chicken korma.

-After watching the clip, pupils can be set the following task:
+After watching this short film, you could set your pupils the following task:

-Examine food labels (or manufacturer’s nutritional information) from a range of 3 or 4 ready- made meals.
+Examine food labels (or manufacturer’s nutritional information) from a range of three or four ready meals.

 List the unsaturated and saturated fat content.